-As specified in the City of Saskatoon's Permit to Operate, a minimum of 0.5 mg/L total chlorine residual is required for water entering the distribution system.
-Tests for free and total chlorine are performed daily by the waterworks operators and are recorded in the operation records.
+As indicated in the City's PTO, a minimum of 0.5 mg/L total chlorine residual is required for water entering the distribution system.
+Tests for free and total chlorine are performed on a daily basis by the waterworks operators and are recorded in the operation records.
 Continuous online monitoring is also done for this parameter, and is compared to discrete data on a daily, weekly, and as required basis to ensure accuracy.
-Data presented in Table 3 is from online continuous monitoring and discrete daily testing that is conducted by the Water Lab at the Water Treatment Plant, which is accredited by CALA to ISO/IEC 17025 for the tests found on the laboratory's scope of testing.
+Data presented in Table 3 is from online continuous monitoring and discrete daily testing that is conducted by the Accredited Water Treatment Plant (WTP) Water Lab.